Toronto Employment Lawyers

 Bram A. Lecker, B.A.
 LL.B.

 As Principal of Lecker & Associates, Bram Lecker is one of the most experienced employment lawyers in Toronto.
-He actively plays a role in all client cases primarily as a mentor to his stellar team.
+He actively plays a role in all client cases primarily as a mentor and steady hand to his stellar team.

 Matthew A. Fisher, B.A.
 LL.B.